JunyiZhou-Conny/Comput-Leg-UK-NZ/README.md

 # Comput-Leg-UK
-For Emory University Research Purposes, working under the lab by Dr. Carrubba and Dr. Estrada.
-This file contains all the data cleaning files for UK parliament.
+For Emory University research purposes, working under the lab by Dr. Carrubba and Dr. Estrada.
+This repertoire contains all the data cleaning files for UK parliament.